justincheng20/jobly/readme.md

 # Jobly

-This is a backend for a job posting site, built using Node, Express, and Postgres.
+This is a backend for a job posting site, built using Express and Postgres.

 CRUD routes have been implemented for:
 - Users